Our vertically integrated delivery solutions for zero emissions resources

 We are actively engaging in the utilisation of existing, and the development of new renewable power infrastructure as hydrogen production grows.

-Sub.Zero manufacture
+Sub.Zero manufacturing

 Climate positive hydrogen.
 The natural process of photosynthesis uses sunlight and carbon dioxide to “crack” the strong hydrogen-oxygen bond in water and produce the oxygen we breathe.
 The “leftovers” are stored as hydrocarbons in plants, that in the end make up most of our non-recyclable materials.
 There is no natural source of hydrogen, with most hydrogen molecules essential in fossil fuel, water and biomass.

-Our Grade A green hydrogen is produced using those photosynthesis chemistry principles, efficiently combining low impact renewable power, regenerative landfill materials, and recycling captured carbon to provide below zero emissions hydrogen.
+Our Grade A+ green hydrogen is produced using those photosynthesis chemistry principles, efficiently combining low impact renewable power, regenerative landfill materials, and recycling captured carbon to provide below zero emissions hydrogen.

 Our Sub.Zero resources include:

-zero emissions green hydrogen,
+• zero emissions Grade A+ hydrogen,

-biogenic carbon dioxide (CO2),
+• low carbon content carbon dioxide (CO2),

-low carbon IMBYROCK,
+• low carbon IMBYROCK,

-cell glass, and
+• cell glass, and

-heat.
+• heat.

 Sub.Zero distribution